Scatter Creek Wildlife Area: Glacial Heritage Wildlife Area Unit

-The Glacial Heritage Wildlife Area Unit, also known as the Glacial Heritage Preserve, is located east of Mima, Washington between Littlerock and Rochester, directly south of the Mima Mounds Natural Area Preserve on the Black River.
-The 80 acre prairie grassland unit, part of a larger prairie oak ecosystem, (Note: The overall Glacial Heritage Preserve ecosystem is listed at 1,000 acre.) protects rare and threatened plant species located within the preserve; the unit is open to the public only one day per year, known as Prairie Appreciation Day.
+The Glacial Heritage Wildlife Area Unit, known as the Glacial Heritage Preserve or under its formal name, Black River-Mima Prairie Glacial Heritage Preserve, is located east of Mima, Washington between Littlerock and Rochester, directly south of the Mima Mounds Natural Area Preserve on the Black River.
+The 80 acre prairie grassland unit, (Note: The overall Glacial Heritage Preserve ecosystem is listed at 1,000 acre.) part of a larger prairie oak ecosystem, protects rare and threatened plant species located within the preserve.
+The unit is open to the public only one day per year, known as Prairie Appreciation Day, an event held since 1994.
 (Note: The once-a-year Prairie Appreciation Day is usually held on the second Saturday of May.)

+The lands were purchased in 2005.
 The preserve and unit are joint-owned by Thurston County and the Washington Department of Fish and Wildlife (WDFW).
 Oversight and management of the lands have been under the Center for Natural Lands Management (CNLM) since 2011 and a volunteer group, known as the Friends of Puget Prairies since 2004.
 The CNLM also operates a nursery near the preserve, storing native seeds to help replenish the overall protected wildlife corridor.

+Along with the prairie and oak habitat, a coniferous forest and a woodland riparian area near the Black River are located within the boundaries of the grounds.